ClementHoedenaeken/Hardware-Software-Platform-project-TMP100/Explanations.md

 * OS/ALERT : In comparator mode, a 1 indicates that the temperature passed the value of the limits of the sensor.
 * R1 and R0 : Here, we set up the resolution.
 For this project, we chose a 12 bits reading so assign both R0 and R1 to 1.
-* F1 and F0 : We assign F0 and F1 to 0
+* F1 and F0 : We assign F0 and F1 to 0.
+The sensor will then raise an error after 1 measurement outside the temperature range.
 * POL : If 0, the alert pin will be active LOW.
 * TM : We set this bit to 0 because we want to work in comparator mode (and not interrupt mode).
 * SD : We should place this bit at 1 to shut down the device after the current conversion (for energy savings for example).
 For this project, we chose to continuously read the temperature so we place this bit at 0.